dsc-courses/dsc10-2023-fa/resources.md

 ### Diagrams

-We've compiled all of the interactive diagrams that are found in lecture, like the one below, and put them in a new [**Diagrams**](../diagrams) page.
+We've compiled all of the interactive diagrams that are found in lecture, like the one below, and put them in a separate [**Diagrams**](../diagrams) page.
 Check it out!

 <center><img src="../assets/images/animation-gif.gif" width=700></center>